hmakelin/gisnav/docs/pages/developer_guide/development/install_gisnav.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You must install at least the :term:`core` dependencies.
-If you know you are not e.g. going to use the :class:`.MockGPSNode` :term:`extension`, you can skip installing the extended dependencies.
+If you know you are not e.g. going to use the :class:`.NMEANode` :term:`extension`, you can skip installing the extended dependencies.

 The development dependencies are required for e.g. :ref:`generating documentation